robocupathomeedu/rc-home-edu-learn-ros/docker/README.md

 To move through tmux windows, use `CTRL-b <n>` where `<n>` is the number of the window.
 For example `CTRL-b 1` will go back to the window where you started stage.

+Test mapping and navigation

+Launch each module in a new window (use `CTRL-b c` to create new windows)

+move_base navigation

+    cd src/marrtino_apps/navigation
+    roslaunch move_base.launch

+gmapping mapper

+    cd src/marrtino_apps/mapping
+    roslaunch gmapping.launch

+Rviz visualizer

+    cd src/marrtino_apps/mapping
+    rosrun rviz rviz -d mapping.rviz

+Use Rviz to move the robot: select `2D nav goal` and set a target goal in the gray area.
+The robot will move to the goal and will incrementally build the map.
+Repeat this operation until you are happy with the map.

+Save the map

+Launch in a new window (`CTRL-b c`)

+    cd playground
+    rosrun map_server map_saver -f mymap

+See the map

+    eom mymap.pgm

+Quit the application

+Move to each window `CTRL-b <n>` (or mouse click on the name of the window in the bottom bar), press `CTRL-c` to quit the module, type `exit` to close the window.